salimbenghorbel/crazy-practical/README.md

 2. Ubuntu 16.04

 ## 1. Unpacking
-At the beginning of the course, every team you will receive a box with the necessary hardware.
+At the beginning of the practical, every team will receive a box with the necessary hardware.
 This includes:
 1. One Crazyflie package
   * 1 x Crazyflie 2.X control board with all components mounted
   * 5 x CW propellers